 Compared to other straws such as metal, or bamboo straws, glass straw is usually heat resistant are dishwasher safe.
 This makes them ideal for both hot and cold drinks.
 Glass straws can also be cleaned thoroughly, and reused many times.

-Switch the plastic containers for glass containers.
+Switch from plastic containers to glass containers

 What is to love about glass containers?
 They are easy to clean, don’t retain odours or germs, and because they are clear, what you’re looking for is quickly spotted.